 Team - Pervaiz Alam & Achala Sharma

-Well known Broadcast Journalist, Pervaiz Alam is the Founder-Director of Cine Ink Ltd UK.
-In his long career as a broadcaster, Pervaiz Alam worked for the BBC in London, holding various positions.
-At BBC World Television, Wood Lane, London, Pervaiz was the Executive Producer of the programmes such as India Business Report, presented by Raghav Bahl of TV 18, Question Time India, presented by Prannoy Roy of NDTV, HARDtalk India, presented by Karan Thapar, Business Bites, presented by Ronnie Screwvala of UTV, Mastermind India, presented by Sidhartha Basu, Question Time Pakistan, presented by Mehreen Jabbar, Bollywood Bosses and Face to Face.
+At BBC World, London, Pervaiz was the Executive Producer of the television programmes such as India Business Report, presented by Raghav Bahl of TV 18, Question Time India, presented by Prannoy Roy of NDTV, HARDtalk India, presented by Karan Thapar, Business Bites, presented by Ronnie Screwvala of UTV, Mastermind India, presented by Sidhartha Basu, Question Time Pakistan, presented by Mehreen Jabbar, Bollywood Bosses and Face to Face.

-As a producer of news and current affairs, Pervaiz has reported and produced programmes for the BBC from Budapest, Prague, Berlin, Dubai, Amman and Jerusalem.
-He has extensively covered general elections in India from various states.
+Before joining BBC World, he worked as a senior producer of news and current affairs in the BBC Hindi Service at Bush House in London.
+He reported and produced programmes from Budapest, Prague, Berlin, Dubai, Amman and Jerusalem.
+He has extensively covered several general elections in India from various states.
 He has also interviewed some of the top politicians from India and Pakistan such as former prime ministers, Chandra Shekhar, Narsimha Rao, Inder Kumar Gujral and Benazir Bhutto.

-In 2010, he directed and produced a series- Life Gulmohar Style- of 156 radio plays for the BBC ACTION AID, broadcast by more than 20 FM Radio Stations in India.
+In 2010, he directed and produced Life Gulmohar Style, a series of 156 radio plays based on gender sensitisation for the BBC ACTION AID.
+The series was broadcast by more than 20 FM Radio Stations in India.

 Director of more than 20 radio plays at the BBC Hindi Service, Pervaiz Alam has written two stage plays, SAFAR & ZAHOOR KA HOTAL.
 SAFAR was performed at Linbury Theatre, Westend London and in other British cities, including Edinburgh and Birmingham.

-Just before launching Cine Ink, Pervaiz Alam worked at the School of Journalism and Mass Communication (SJMC), Apeejay Stya University, Gurgaon, as Professor and Dean for five years (2012-2017).
+Just before launching Cine Ink Podcasts, Pervaiz Alam worked at the School of Journalism and Mass Communication (SJMC), Apeejay Stya University, Gurgaon, as Professor and Dean for five years (2012-2017).

 A graduate of Lady Shriram College with PhD in Hindi literature from the Delhi University, she has authored and published three collections of short stories- Bardasht Bahar, Sookha Hua Samudra, Madhyanatar- and two volumes of radio plays- Jaren and Passport- aired, earlier, by the BBC.
 She has also edited a book on New Age of Mass Communication and Hindi.